Samsung/tizen-docs/docs/application/native/guides/notification/notification-ex.md

   ```

 <a name="messaging"></a>
-## Creating Messaging Style Notification
+## Create Messaging Style Notification

-Since messages with different values can be added to a single notification, you can either show various messages in a single notification or you can configure it like a chat-room.
+Since messages with different values can be added to a single notification, you can either show various messages in a single notification or configure it like a chat-room.
-You can also configure notifications using text items, image items, and time items:
+You can also compose notifications using text items, image items, and time items:

 **Figure: Messaging Style Notification**